kris-2211/Design-Patterns/README.md

   - When a set of objects communicate in complex ways.
   - When reusing an object is difficult due to its references to others.
   - When distributed behavior should be customizable without extensive subclassing.
+- **Example**
+  Mediator: In a dialog box with various widgets like buttons and entry fields, a DialogDirector object acts as a mediator to coordinate the interactions between these widgets.
+For example, the mediator can disable a button when a certain entry field is empty, thus centralising the control logic.

 # Memento